AceDataCloud/SoraAPI/docs/sora_videos_generation_api_integration_guide.md

 ## Image to Video Task

-If you want to create an image to video task, the parameter `image_urls` must first pass in the reference image links, which can specify the following content:
+If you want to create an image to video task, the parameter `image_urls` must first be passed in with the reference image links, which can specify the following content:

 - image_urls: the array of reference image links used for this image to video task.

-An example of filling in is as follows:
+An example of the input is as follows:

 <p><img src="https://cdn.acedata.cloud/ch7x3t.png" width="500" class="m-auto"></p>

-After filling in, the code is automatically generated as follows:
+After filling it out, the code is automatically generated as follows:

 <p><img src="https://cdn.acedata.cloud/z1ud8l.png" width="500" class="m-auto"></p>

-The corresponding code:
+The corresponding code is:

 ```python
 import requests